The Ambrose School

-The Ambrose School is a K-12 private, classical Christian school in Meridian, Idaho, United States.
-The Ambrose School is accredited by the Association of Classical Christian Schools.
-In 2016, the school had 544 students in grades K-12.
-The Ambrose School graduated its first class in 2006.
-The school's curriculum is distinct in that it teaches Latin in grades 3–10, Greek in grades 9–10, emphasizes the Western historical tradition, the Great Books of the Western World, Grammar, Logic, and Rhetoric.
+The Ambrose School is a K-12 private, Christian school in Meridian, Idaho, United States.
+It follows the classical Christian education curriculum and is accredited by the Association of Classical Christian Schools.
+It teaches Latin in grades 3–10, Greek in grades 9–10, and emphasizes the Great Books of the Western World, grammar, logic, and rhetoric.
 The school operates as a 501(c)(3) Christian ministry.

 History

 The Ambrose School opened in 1995 in Boise with three students under the name "Foundations Academy."
-It grew to 220 students in 2006 when it renamed its high school St. Ambrose Christian High School.
+The first graduating class was in 2006, when it had a total enrollment of 220 students.
+That year it renamed its high school to St. Ambrose Christian High School.
 Then, in 2008, the school became The Ambrose School, encompassing grades K-12.
 In 2009, The Ambrose School moved to its present location at 6100 N. Locust Grove in Meridian.
+The school had 544 students in grades K-12 in 2016.
+The Ambrose School now consists of three campuses: The Locust Grove Campus, The Bridge Campus, and The North Campus, with over 900 students across the campuses in the Treasure Valley.

+The new campus was designed by Wayne Thowless, of LKV Architects.
+It was built in phases, the third phase beginning in 2012.
+With a designed capacity of up to 500 students, it features 25 rooms and labs, a regulation gymnasium, a playing field, a playground, and a "dramatic two-story library".

+Sports

+The Ambrose School's team name is the "Archers".
+It is a member of the Idaho High School Activities Association's Western Idaho Conference, 2A classification.